-Bad Hinge Conversation Starters: Boring, Cliche, One-Word Answer Prompts To Avoid Using In Your Dating Profile.
-Better Prompts To Use Instead.
+Bad Hinge Conversation Starters: Boring, One-Word Answer Prompts To Avoid Using In Your Hinge Profile.
+Hinge Profile Examples, Tips, Funny Hinge Prompt Answers

 As many good prompts that exist on Hinge there are also some questions you want to be careful of.
 Answering a certain way can sabotage your profile or make you seem not so interesting, weird, or creepy.

 Even though many people struggle with decent introductory lines, many people don’t get the chance to send out a message because of things in their bio sabotage their efforts.

 Hinge has over 75 prompts to choose from and unfortunately not all of them are great.
 In fact, many of them invite lazy one-word answers or cliche responses that many others are using.

 Some of these prompts are designed to be used as debate topics on Hinge but it’s hard to engage if you come off sounding awkward, rude or immature.

 Here are some such questions and the ways they can go wrong quickly.
 As you can see, many of these questions don’t reveal much, ask the person to do something, reduce chemistry or attraction to one item or illustrate some sort of defensive or negative attitude.

 Related reading: Good Hinge Prompts To Use In Your Online Dating Profile.